smokeballdev/api-docs/docs/documentation/c-Authentication.md

 The returned **access_token** is valid for 60 minutes.

-> See <https://docs.aws.amazon.com/cognito/latest/developerguide/token-endpoint.html> for more information
+By default, the returned **refresh_troken** is valid for 30 days.
+If you require a longer expiration period, please contact us to discuss your specific needs.

+> **Important**: Your application is responsible for monitoring the expiration of the refresh token and prompting the user to re-authenticate when it expires.
+This ensures continuous access to the application without interruptions.
+See <https://docs.aws.amazon.com/cognito/latest/developerguide/token-endpoint.html> for more information

 ---